Zbeyer/trf/Studies/Hanukkah.md

-Uses a special menora: instead of the seven candle lamp stand this one uses 9.
+Uses a special menora: instead of the seven candle lamp stand this one uses nine.
 The central most light is called the **Shamash** or the attendent.

 שַׁמָּשׁ